InfinityIntegral/SGEXTN/README.md

 Documentation is included in the form of comments in header files.

-SGEXTN v1 uses QWidget, it is fully functional.
-I switched the rendering method because Qt Quick is newer, faster, and more compatible with mobile platforms.
-Although the current version uses Qt Quick internally, the SGEXTN wrapper layer allows you to use it as if it is QWidgets.

 File name prefixes:
 SGX - SGEXTN files, do not touch those unless you know very well what you are doing
 SGXRender - SGEXTN files used in rendering of builtin cute vesicles, these are useful to look at to learn the structure of custom rendering